 In the PCE UI, you can use the visualization tools to reveal the traffic flows in your network and to help you configure policies to secure your applications.
 These tools include the Map, Traffic table, Mesh, Reports, and App Groups.

-When you open a visualization tool for the first time or the first time during a 24-hour period, the PCE UI displays a landing page with a Start button for running your first query.
+When you open a visualization tool for the first time or the first time during a 24-hour period, the PCE UI displays a landing page from which you run your first query.